 Even before the pandemic, Medicare had flagged telehealth claims as high risk due to a 30% error rate on claims.
 Now, the increased volume in virtual mental health services has made them an easy target for auditors trying to make up for lost time (and lost money).
 And don’t expect the COVID-19 telehealth waivers to protect you.

 Don’t make the mistake of thinking your practice is immune to a payer audit.
 Mental health practices across the country are being targeted regardless of their location and size.
 The good news is there is help available.

-On Tuesday, August 31st at 1pm ET, coding and billing expert, Stephanie Allard, CPC, CEMA, RHIT, is presenting a 75-minute online training session exclusively to help you ensure your mental health telehealth claims are accurate and audit-proof.
+Coding and billing expert, Stephanie Allard, CPC, CEMA, RHIT, is presenting a 75-minute online training session exclusively to help you ensure your mental health telehealth claims are accurate and audit-proof.
 During this training, Stephanie will break down each step of correctly coding, billing and documenting your mental health virtual services.

-Here is just a small sample of the easy-to-implement mental health telehealth claim strategies you’ll receive during this upcoming expert-led online training:
+Here is just a small sample of the easy-to-implement mental health telehealth claim strategies you’ll receive during this expert-led online training:

 - Avoid lost revenue due to incorrect use of telehealth code categories

 - Accurately choose between group and individual therapy codes with informants

 - Head off the most common telehealth coding errors before they get you audited